cdpruitt/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Cole D. Pruitt is a post-doctoral researcher in the Design Physics division and Nuclear Data and Theory Group at Lawrence Livermore National Lab.
+His research interests include uncertainty quantification of nuclear reaction models and supporting improvements in nuclear weapons policy.
+He co-directed/produced THE SURROUNDING GAME (2017), the first feature documentary about the Asian game of Go.